abdelmoughit12/gestion-intelligente-des-soutenances/README.md

 2.  **Token Generation**: The backend authenticates the user.
 If successful, it generates a JWT access token containing the user's ID, email, and role.
 3.  **Token Storage**: The frontend receives the token and stores it in the browser's `localStorage`.
 4.  **Authenticated Requests**: For subsequent requests to protected endpoints, the frontend attaches the JWT to the `Authorization` header as a `Bearer` token.
 5.  **Token Verification**: The backend uses a dependency (`get_current_user`) to verify the token on protected routes.
 If the token is valid, the user's information is retrieved from the database and made available to the endpoint.
 Role-based access is controlled by `require_role` dependencies.
+Unauthorized users are now redirected to their respective home dashboards.

 ### Backend Development Guide: Adding a New Feature